Last edited on 10/Jul/2021

 Jesus Became a Human in Every Respect

-The Word (or the Logos) is the Christ according to his divine nature, while the man Jesus is the Christ according to his human nature, united as the one Person.
+The Word (or the Logos) and the man Jesus Christ are not two different persons, but the same person, who has both a human and divine nature.
 This means that although Jesus has all of the essential qualities of God almighty himself, he also possessed all of the essential qualities and limitations of a human being when he walked the Earth in his human body.
 This was what the author of Hebrews wrote concerning Jesus’ incarnation:

 Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, 15 and deliver all those who through fear of death were subject to lifelong slavery.
 16 For surely it is not angels that he helps, but he helps the offspring of Abraham.
 17 Therefore he had to be made like his brothers in every respect, so that he might become a merciful and faithful high priest in the service of God, to make propitiation for the sins of the people.
 (Hebrews 2:14–17)